 Milli, an all-star Singapore dining and nightlife concept, to open at National Gallery Singapore on May 31

-The $3 million-venture by homegrown hospitality group Proper Concepts unites the best of Singapore F&B and nightlife talent with chef Han Liguang of one-Michelin-starred Labyrinth and Native bar’s Vijay Mudaliar joining forces with the group for this venture.
+The $3 million-venture unites the best of Singapore’s F&B and nightlife talent with chef Han Liguang of one-Michelin-starred Labyrinth and Native bar’s Vijay Mudaliar joining forces with Bae’s Cocktail Club.

 By Kenneth SZ Goh /

 An all-star Singaporean concept looks set to liven up the National Gallery Singapore at its prime rooftop spot in the civic district.
-Slated to open on May 31, Milli Sky Dining & Bar and Milli Lounge, both named after a shortened form of ‘millennium’, hopes to capture the zeitgeist of growing up in the 2000s through a distinctively Singaporean lens through food, mixology, music and entertainment.
+Slated to open on May 31, Milli: Sky Dining & Bar and Milli Lounge, hopes to capture the zeitgeist of growing up in the 2000s through a distinctively Singaporean lens with food, mixology, music and entertainment.

 The multi-concept destination will occupy a 6,000 sq ft space across the upper two levels of the iconic building.
 On the rooftop level is Milli Sky Dining & Bar, a 100-seat rooftop restaurant and bar, which takes over the spot vacated by cocktail bar Smoke & Mirrors late last year.
 Located below is Milli Lounge, a high-energy club that will spin DJ sets till 4am.

-They are renowned mixologist Vijay Mudaliar, most known for his award-winning sustainability-forward bar, Native and Han Li Guang, chef-owner of one-Michelin-starred contemporary Singapore restaurant, Labyrinth.
-Helming the entertainment front are Leong with his business partners at Bae’s, including Dharma Wang.
+Milli is a partnership between Leong Sheen Jet, co-founder of homegrown hospitality group, Proper Concepts, Dharma Wang, managing partner of Bae’s Cocktail Club, renowned mixologist Vijay Mudaliar, most known for his award-winning sustainability-forward bar, Native and Han Li uang, chef-owner of one-Michelin-starred contemporary Singapore restaurant, Labyrinth.

 Nostalgia meets novelty

-Summing up the concept of Milli, Leong describes it as “nostalgia coupled with novelty that draws on the sounds and flavours that Singaporeans have loved over the decades”.
-The intention is to tap into “collective memory”, while presenting it in refreshing and contemporary ways - whether it is dishes like chicken rice or pandan waffles, and sounds like the ringtone of the once-ubiquitous Nokia mobile phones.
+Leong sums up the concept of Milli as “nostalgia coupled with novelty that draws on the sounds and flavours that Singaporeans have loved over the decades”.
+The intention is to tap into “collective memory”, while presenting it in refreshing and contemporary ways - whether it is dishes like chicken rice or pandan waffles, and sounds like the once-ubiquitous Nokia ringtone.

 As the first nightlife entertainment concept in the National Gallery, special considerations like sound-proofing of the premises and the use of specialised speakers.
 Leong shared that Proper Concepts was invited by the Gallery to put in a bid for the space last October.
 It costs $3 million to set up both concepts.

-Faced with setting up the mammoth project, Leong decided that banking on a dual-concept space would be more ideal, especially in today’s challenging business climate for the F&B industry.
-An all-day affair that transits from lunch, afternoon tea and dinner into late-night drinks, bites and entertainment, with a strong food, cocktail and entertainment, was drawn up, catering to both locals and tourists.
+Faced with setting up the mammoth project, the team decided that banking on a dual-concept space would be more ideal, especially in today’s challenging business climate for the F&B industry.
+An all-day affair that transits from lunch, afternoon tea into dinner and late-night drinks and bites, catering to both locals and tourists, was drawn up.

 From collaborators to business partners

 Setting up Milli was built upon years of collaborations and friendship between Leong, Wang, Han and Mudaliar.
-Leong and Mudaliar are business partners at Bae’s Cocktail Club, while Han held collaborations with Proper Concepts through pop-ups and anniversary events.
+Leong, Wang and Mudaliar are business partners at Bae’s Cocktail Club, while Han has held collaborations with Proper Concepts, which runs restaurants like Rappu and The Feather Blade, through pop-ups and anniversary events.

 What began as informal, creative exchanges evolved organically into something more substantial.
 “We were just having fun collaborating,” the team shares, noting that their complementary strengths—Han in modern Singaporean cuisine, Vijay in cocktails, and Leong and Wang in nightlife and entertainment—made the idea of building a concept together a natural progression.
 With each already running established businesses, the dynamic is underpinned by mutual respect and a shared clarity of direction for Milli.